Guatemala

 The Superintendencia de Administración Tributaria and the Securities and Commodities Market require companies under their supervision—medium and large sized companies that file special purpose financial statements and listed companies, respectively—to have their statements audited in accordance with standards issued by the CCPAG.

 The Superintendence of Banks (SIB) requires auditors providing services to entities under its supervision to prepare annual audited financial statements in accordance with ISA as issued by the IAASB.
-However, a modification has been made to ISA 700 to account for the differences in the accounting manual issued by the SIB.

 • Code of Ethics for Professional Accountants